EllipticEllipsis/mm-rng-sim/README.md

 Given a seed (8-digit hex number), calculate the lottery numbers, Bombers' code, and Oceanside Spider House mask order.

 Available in both C and Python, both should give identical outputs.
-If not, the C program uses almost exactly the code from actual MM decomp, so should be taken as accurate over the Python
+If not, the C program uses almost exactly the code from actual MM decomp, so should be taken as accurate over the Python.

 ## find-rng-seed